EMMA: End-to-End Multimodal Model for Autonomous Driving: Appendix

 \textbf{Memory and video capability}: Currently, our model processes only a limited number of frames (up to 4), restricting its ability to capture the long-term dependencies essential for driving tasks.
 Effective driving requires not just real-time decision-making but also reasoning over extended time horizons, relying on long-term memory to anticipate and respond to evolving scenarios.
 Enhancing the model's ability to perform long-term reasoning is a promising area for future research.
 This could potentially be achieved by integrating memory modules or extending its capability to process longer video sequences efficiently, enabling more comprehensive temporal understanding.

-\textbf{Extension to LiDAR and radar input}: Our approach heavily relies on pre-trained MLLMs, which typically do not incorporate LiDAR or radar inputs.
+\textbf{Extension to LiDAR and radar input}: Our approach heavily relies on pre-trained MLLMs, which typically do not incorporate LiDAR or Radar inputs.
 Expanding our model to integrate these 3D sensing modalities presents two key challenges: \textbf{1)} There is a significant imbalance between the volume of available camera and 3D sensing data, resulting in less generalizable 3D sensing encoders as compared to their camera-based counterparts. \textbf{2)} The development of 3D sensing encoders has not yet reached the scale and sophistication of camera-based encoders.
 A potential solution to address these challenges is to pre-train a large-scale 3D sensing encoder using data carefully aligned with camera inputs.
 This approach may foster better cross-modality synergy and substantially improve the generalization capabilities of the 3D sensing encoder.

 \textbf{Verification of the predicted driving signals}: Our model can directly predict driving signals without relying on intermediate outputs, such as object detection or road graph estimation.
 This approach introduces challenges for both real-time and post-hoc verification.
 We have demonstrated that our generalist model can jointly predict additional human readable outputs such as objects and road graph elements, and the driving decision can be further explained with chain-of-thought driving rationale.
 However, there is no guarantee that these outputs will be always consistent despite the empirical observations that they are often indeed consistent.
-Furthermore, additional outputs incur significant runtime latency overhead for deployment.
+Improving driving rationale is one of our future research directions.

-\textbf{Sensor simulation for closed-loop evaluation}: It is widely recognized that open-loop evaluation may not be strongly correlated with closed-loop performance.
-To accurately assess an end-to-end autonomous driving system in a closed-loop environment, a comprehensive sensor simulation solution is necessary.
-However, the computational cost of sensor simulation is often several times higher than that of behavior simulators.
-This significant cost burden can hinder thorough testing and verification of an end-to-end models unless substantial optimizations are made.
+\textbf{Sensor simulation for closed-loop evaluation}: To accurately assess an end-to-end autonomous driving system in a closed-loop environment, a comprehensive sensor simulation solution is necessary.
+However, the computational cost of sensor simulation is often much higher than that of behavior simulators.
+This significant cost burden can hinder thorough testing and verification of an end-to-end models; however, the field of efficient sensor simulation methods continues to rapidly evolve, with the promise of significantly mitigating this burden.